 Creating an atmosphere of openness with clear lines of communication is a key factor in organizational success.
 People with good interpersonal skills deal with difficult issues straightforwardly, listen well, share information fully, and stay receptive to bad news as well as good.
 This course is designed for individuals who want to increase productivity and become more successful on the job by improving the quality of working relationships with peers, employees, supervisors, customers, and others.
 Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This course focuses on interpersonal communication in the workplace.
 Conflict resolution, colleague interaction, bargaining, and problem solving skills are central topics.
 Transcript available.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.